Why Most Business Blogs Fail (And How to Build One That Actually Works)

 • the beliefs they’re holding

-Then, you map your content to those.
+And then map your content to those.

-This is where most people go wrong:
+This is where most people go wrong: they look at blogging as a NeverEnding Being

-And that shift alone changes everything.
+Well that changes everything.

 Because your blog shouldn’t feel like something you have to keep up with.